FYS4715 – Biological Physics

 Recommended previous knowledge

-4 hours of organized teaching per week through the semester.
+4 hours of organized teaching per week throughout the semester.

-The teaching will be a mixture of lectures, colloquias, problem solving, teamwork, small and large projects and laboratory exercises.
+The teaching includes lectures, colloquia, problem-solving, teamwork, small and large project assignments, and laboratory exercises.

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.

 - Final oral exam which counts 100% towards the final grade.